Master of Science degree with a major in Natural Resources, option Fisheries

 American Fisheries Society

 Hinterman, Kevin D., "Baseline monitoring and characterization of rocky intertidal fish communities in Northern California" (2016).
-Theses and projects.
+Cal Poly Humboldt theses and projects.
 6.